-Ensuring the Class of 2020 is on track to graduate is an important priority as districts move to distance learning for the remainder of the school year.
-Districts should review the status of each senior to determine the extent to which graduation requirements have been met and establish an individual plan for students to meet those requirements.
+Ensuring the Class of 2020 is on track to graduate is an important priority.
+Districts should review the status of each senior to determine the extent to which students have met graduation requirements.
+It is important to understand individual student needs and have, to the extent possible, a plan to help each student complete these requirements during the remainder of the school year.
 The purpose of this document is to provide an overview of state graduation requirements and a brief summary of local authority around this issue.
 For additional resources, please visit the OSDE Coronavirus/COVID-19 web page and the OSDE Counseling and High School Graduation Resources pages.